-At the Plomosas Mine Area, drill hole results confirmed continuity of the silver mineralized system for at least 600 m along strike (Figure 3).
+At the Plomosas Mine Area, drill hole results confirmed continuity of the silver mineralized system for at least 600 m along strike (Figure 7).
 They also extend the continuity of both mineralization styles: silver-gold low sulphidation epithermal veins and high-grade polymetallic silver-lead-zinc hydrothermal breccias, up to 700 m down dip below the surface.
-The drill results continue to confirm prospectivity of near surface veins and hydrothermal breccia systems close to existing underground development, which will facilitate access for follow up in our next drill program.
+The 2021 drill results confirmed prospectivity of near surface veins and hydrothermal breccia systems close to existing underground development, which are being tested by the 2022 infill drill program.
 Significantly, these drill holes also indicate the discovery of multiple subparallel mineralized systems below the current footwall of previously mined areas.